 A Word about Part-Time, Gig Work, or other Employment

 One other consideration that’s new to this question for parents is how the idea of work has changed.
 For most of our parents, it was a decision between working 40 hours a week or no hours.
 We live in an age with many opportunities that don’t revolve around the traditional work week and offer remote or at home ways to make money.
 There are ways to stay close to home and make money that have never existed before.
-Keep these kids of jobs in mind as part of the conversation with your spouse.
+Keep these kinds of jobs in mind as part of the conversation with your spouse.
 A two-income family could mean one spouse with a traditional full time job and another spouse with less traditional work load/schedule.
 Transitioning to a one income family may require some creativity in your particular situation so keep an open mind.

 “An ounce of mother is worth a ton of priest.” —Spanish Proverb

 Should Mom Stay at Home/Should Dad Stay at Home?

 Don’t misunderstand the points above.
-Adjustments will be necessary if your family transitions to one spouse staying at home.
+Adjustments, financial or otherwise, will be necessary if your family transitions to one spouse staying at home.
 The non-financial benefits can be incredible and life changing.
 It's important to be thoughtful about how to go from two incomes to one and what's uniquely important to your family.
 A decision for one spouse to stay at home is also not a permanent choice.
 It could be the right choice for now and something else might be the right choice later.
 I hear, much too often, folks who assume leaving the workforce right now means never entering again.
 Different seasons of life require different decisions for your family.
 If that means something different for this year versus next year, that is just fine.